lukeduffy84/gym_subscription_ms4_2/README.md

 python manage.py createsuperuser
 ```

-- Your deployment of Luke Duffy Fitness should now be up and running.
+- Your deployment of Luke Duffy Fitness should now be fully up and running.
+Static files are
+being served by whitenoise with no additional configuration required.
+Log in with the superuser just created to start adding products!

 - For a full walk through of a Django/Heroku deployment, see [this video](https://www.youtube.com/watch?v=6DI_7Zja8Zc).

-### Configuring the database

-- On the page for the newly created app, click on ‘Configure Add-ons’ and find the option for Heroku Postgres.
-Click on the ‘Hobby Dev’ option.

-### Migrating the database

-- In Gitpod, use these following commands within the gitpod terminal to connect the newly created database to the project.
- - pip3 install dj_database_url
- - Pip3 install psycopg2-binary
- - Pip3 freeze > requirements.txt

-- Open the settings.py file and swap out the default database under the DATABASES heading with the new database URL given to you by the heroku application.

-- Enter ‘python3 manage.py migrate’, then enter ‘python3 manage.py loaddata db.json’.

-- Within settings.py, change the allowed deployed url for the app to ‘Allowed_hosts’ variable.

-- Enter: ‘git push heroku master’ into the terminal to deploy to Heroku

-- On the heroku app, click on the ‘deploy tab’ and scroll down to automatic deploys, and then click on the ‘enable’ button.

 ## Media